skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 const authorsCollection = db.collection('authors');
 ~~~

-Now it's time to write the logic inside our mutation `addNewAuthor`.
+Now it's time to write the logic inside our mutation `createAuthor`.
 For that, we will be using `promised-mongo` package's promise API.

 So, this will be our mutation with mongo related code: